Asymptotic spectral gap for open partially expanding maps: Abstract

-To get these results, we use some new techniques such as a ``\textbf{global normal form}'' for the dynamical system, a ``\textbf{semiclassical expression beyond the Ehrenfest time}'' that expresses the transfer operator at large time as a sum over rank one operators (each is associated to one orbit).
+We consider a \noun{$\mathbb{R}$}-extension of one dimensional uniformly expanding open dynamical systems and prove a new explicit estimate for the asymptotic spectral gap.
+To get these results, we use a new application of a ``\textbf{global normal form}'' for the dynamical system, a ``\textbf{semiclassical expression beyond the Ehrenfest time}'' that expresses the transfer operator at large time as a sum over rank one operators (each is associated to one orbit).
 In this paper we establish the validity of the so-called ``\textbf{diagonal approximation'' up to twice the local Ehrenfest time}.